-Bitcoin users of Europe faces trouble as Bitwala, Cryptopay, Wirex, and TenX, suspend their services today.
-The move comes as a result of actions taken by Visa Europe against WaveCrest, the presumed card issuer for the above mentioned pre-paid crypto debit card providers.
+Bitcoin users of Europe face trouble as Bitwala, Cryptopay, Wirex, and TenX suspend their services today.
+The move comes as a result of actions taken by Visa Europe against WaveCrest, the presumed card issuer for the above-mentioned pre-paid crypto debit card providers.

 Bitcoin is a cryptocurrency that came into existence in 2009, becoming the first decentralized virtual currency.
-Companies like Bitwala and TenX provide their users with the ability to use cryptocurrencies for traditional transactions by providing them with debit cards primarily issued by either Visa or MasterCard.
+Companies like Bitwala and TenX allow users to use cryptocurrencies for traditional transactions by providing them with debit cards primarily issued by Visa or MasterCard.
 Such users often replace traditional currencies with cryptocurrencies for their day-to-day expenditure.
-Thus, company’s move of the terminating the WaveCrest’s membership has left thousands stranded without funds.
+Thus, the company’s move of the terminate WaveCrest’s membership has left thousands stranded without funds.

 In a statement issued by Visa Europe, the company has confirmed its move to terminate WaveCrest’s Visa membership due to continued non-compliance with their operating rules.
 While Visa Europe assures that the move has been taken against one company, and it is not an attack on the general idea of cryptocurrencies, Bitwala has the following to say about the move: